Ecological grief: Eco-anxiety

 A 2020 survey by the American Psychological Association found that more than two-thirds of American adults said they had experienced "eco-anxiety".
 Habitual eco-anxiety is related to a strong emotional response to the environmental uncertainties of the future as well as related to the anger felt in response to others behavior towards the environment.
 A study was conducted measuring the coping mechanisms used in relation to class of eco-anxiety induced by ecological grief.
 A small sample size of 17 people living in central Europe who were considered to have increased sensitive values related to climate change were included.
 Individuals were selected based on their professions, studies, passions or effects from climate change they've had first-hand experience with.
 The results classified 6 classes of eco-anxiety including worry, empathy, conflicts related to frustration and anger, disturbance, mental health, and helplessness.

 Although this particular study targeted individuals interested in climate change effects, the majority of coping mechanisms were problem focused and were most adaptive in leading into social support.
 The emerging model of climate grief suggests that people may process climate despair, or climate anxiety, through the stages of grief, and that forming social support networks is a part of this process.
-Eco paralysis is an emotional response triggered by the shock of environmental events and the inability to give a physical response due to an overwhelming feeling of conflict.
+Eco-paralysis is an emotional response triggered by the shock of environmental events and the inability to give a physical response due to an overwhelming feeling of conflict.
 The negative consequences of eco-anxiety are the physical, emotional and behavioral responses that are not meaningfully beneficial regarding climate change.

 Eco-guilt

 Ecological guilt stems from the self-consciousness one's own actions are creating the problem.
 Collective guilt is viewed as the negative emotion people experience within their social ingroups as a whole.
 A manipulative study was conducted evaluating how the perceptions of global warming would influence feelings of collective guilt and likelihood of mitigating pro-environmental behaviors as a result.
 Through the experience of collective guilt it was hypothesized that it can help mitigate behaviors towards pro-environmental action.
 Higher instances of collective guilt were recorded when individuals were presented with the stance that humans have a 'minor' effect on climate change.
 Individuals were recorded to be more likely to use energy conservative practices and have higher willingness to pay 'green taxes' based on those feelings.
 Ecological guilt was also associated with less likeliness of pro-environmental action and increased levels of feelings of helplessness when human effects were attributed on a larger scale vs. minor.

-In the context of climate change, individuals often grapple with a tangible sense of guilt, explained through the concept of "analysis paralysis."